Jamesreinhardt222/comm-documentation-assignment/docs/customization.md

 ## Renaming a channel
 If you are a workspace owner or admin, you can rename any of the channels in your workspace.
 Other members without special priviledges can only rename channels they created themselves

-1. Go to the channel you’d like to rename and click on the details icon in the upper-right corner.
+1.Go to the channel you’d like to rename and click on the details icon in the upper-right corner.

 !details icon](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/details%20icon.png?raw=true)

-2. Click on "more" to bring up a list of options.
+2.Click on "more" to bring up a list of options.
 ![details options](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/details_options.png?raw=true)

-3. Click on "rename channel."
+3.Click on "rename channel."
 ![rename channel](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/more_options.png?raw=true)

-4. Enter a new channel name and click on the :rename" button.
+4.Enter a new channel name and click on the :rename" button.
 ![rename](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/rename.png?raw=true)

 ## Deleting a channel
 Deleting a channel is a fun way to clean up your workspace while also making you feel powerful.

-1. Go to the channel you’d like to remove and click on the details icon in the upper-right corner.
+1.Go to the channel you’d like to remove and click on the details icon in the upper-right corner.

 !details icon](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/details%20icon.png?raw=true)

-2. Click on "more" to bring up a list of options.
+2.Click on "more" to bring up a list of options.
 ![details options](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/details_options.png?raw=true)

-3. Select "additional options.
+3.Select "additional options.
 ![additional options](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/additional_options.png?raw=true)

-4. Select "delete this channel."
+4.Select "delete this channel."
 ![delete this channel](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/additional_options2.png?raw=true)

-5. Check off the "Yes, permanently delete this channel" box, then click "Delete Channel."
+5.Check off the "Yes, permanently delete this channel" box, then click "Delete Channel."
 ![delete confirmation](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/deletion_confirmation.png?raw=true)

 ```